21 Must-Know Tips For Growing Kale Indoors

 Kale has become an increasingly popular choice of leafy greens in the last decade.
 And why not?
 This nutrient-dense veggie pairs well with almost every meal.
-Sandwiches, pizza, pastas, soups, smoothies – you name it – you can integrate kale into all of them.
+Sandwiches, pizza, pasta, soups, fresh salads, smoothies – you name it – you can integrate kale into all of them.
+And kale chips are a delicious and healthy snack.

 And while it’s fun to eat kale throughout the year, it doesn’t grow well outdoors in many places.
 It’s a cool-season vegetable that can typically handle some frost in its adult form, but areas with more extreme cold weather temperatures aren’t always ideal for growing kale.

-Instead of worrying about the time of year to plant kale, grow your own inside!
+Instead of worrying about the time of year to plant kale, skip the grocery store and grow your own inside!
 You don’t have to worry about planting after the last frost.
 And if you live in a city or somewhere with less outdoor gardening space, growing kale indoors can be the perfect solution.
-These plants are surprisingly easy to grow inside, they can be a great way to supplement your grocery budget, and their many-shaded leaves can be the perfect accent for any home.
+These plants are surprisingly easy to grow in an indoor garden, they can be a great way to supplement your grocery budget, and their many-shaded leaves can be the perfect accent for any home.

 Let’s dive into the exciting world of growing kale indoors.